Memory and acts of reconciliation in Dytiatyn

 In 1986, the cross was cut down by local Komsomol activists and thrown behind the fence of the church in Dytiatyn.
 There, on the square in front of the church, it remains to this day.
 After Ukraine regained independence, a new cross was erected at the site of the battle, which, together with a climbing wild rose bush, was a symbol of this place for many years, to which Poles began to visit more and more often.
 The annual September celebrations were resumed there, with the participation of delegations from Poland, Polish organizations in Ukraine, Ukrainian local authorities, Catholic clergy of two rites, and Orthodox clergy.

-The Dytiatin Greek Catholics come in a procession led by the parish priest.
-In the report on the website of the Ivano-Frankivsk Archdiocese of the Ukrainian Greek Catholic Church from September 20, 2018, we read: "All those present came here to honor the memory of the fallen Polish and Ukrainian soldiers shot by the Bolshevik occupiers on September 16, 1920.
-This event is clear evidence of the great desire of the Ukrainian and Polish people for their own independence.
-The very fact of the joint battle of the Polish and Ukrainian troops against the Bolshevik occupiers is an excellent testimony to international brotherhood in the defense of universal values.
+The Greek Catholics of Dytiatin come in procession with the parish priest at their head.
+In a report on the website of the Ivano-Frankivsk Archdiocese of the Ukrainian Greek Catholic Church from September 20, 2018, we read: "All those present came here to commemorate the fallen Polish and Ukrainian soldiers shot by the Bolshevik occupiers on September 16, 1920.
+This event is a clear proof of the great desire of the Ukrainian and Polish people for their own independence.
+The very fact of the joint battle of Polish and Ukrainian troops against the Bolshevik occupiers is an excellent testimony of international brotherhood for the protection of universal values.
 Today in Ukraine we are dealing with a tragic war situation in the east of our homeland, where many young boys and girls are once again giving their lives on the altar of freedom and independence, literally fulfilling the words of our Lord: There is no greater love than to lay down one's life for one's friends (John 15:13).
-The tragic event that we commemorate here teaches us true love for our homeland, vividly demonstrates true patriotism, which the Catechism of the Ukrainian Greek Catholic Church calls a virtue.
-True love for one's homeland does not oppose, but on the contrary, promotes love for other nations, cultivates mutual respect and love.
-May our ancestors, who died on this land for the freedom of their peoples, become for us an immortal example of sacrificial love."
+The tragic event we commemorate here teaches true love for our homeland and vividly demonstrates true patriotism, which The Catechism of the Ukrainian Greek Catholic Church calls it a virtue.
+True love for one's homeland does not contradict, but rather promotes, love for other nations, nurturing mutual respect and love.
+May our ancestors, who died on this land for the freedom of their nations, become for us an immortal example of sacrificial love."

 On September 19, 2015, a solemn ceremony took place on the site of the former battlefield of Dytiatyn.
 In the presence of several hundred guests, the rebuilt Polish war cemetery was opened.
 It was consecrated by the clergy of the Latin Rite Catholic Church and the Eastern Churches.
 On behalf of Archbishop Mieczysław Mokrzycki, Metropolitan of Lviv, the Holy Mass for the deceased and for peace in eastern Ukraine was led by Bishop Senior Marian Buczek.